cascade-core/libduf/README.md

 -------

-When the form needs to render something or process some data, it asks the toolbox to do it.
+When the form needs to render something or process some data, it asks the [Toolbox](@ref Duf::Toolbox) to do it.
 But toolbox is lazy and only looks into its configuration and returns requested helper.
 So the toolbox is a service locator object.
 It is similar to proxy, but Toolbox does not invoke anything, only returns callables.

 License